-The initial flood risk management measures for the construction and operational phases of the Proposed Development are set out in Table 5.1.
+5.1.3 The initial flood risk management measures for the construction and operational phases of the Proposed Development are set out in Table 5.1, and repeated from Table 10.17 of the main Chapter.
 Those that relate to specific elements or phases are identified in the wording of the measures, or are identifiable by the matter being discussed (e.g. temporary measures will apply to the construction phase only).

-Table 5.1 Proposed flood risk management measures for the Proposed Development
+Table 5.1Proposed flood risk management measures for the ProposedDevelopment